Soham-coder/verification-blog/src/posts/blog/getting-started.md

 Q3: If you don't put virtual keyword in both child and parent what will happen
 ```
 ```
-Now methods will be called solely depending on class type.
-If function/method names are same in parent and child child method will override parent method.
-And even if a parent class is pointing to child instance or a child handle is pointing to parent which in turn is pointing to child instance....none of that matters because when you will call the methods it will be called solely on class types i.e., visibility of methods is limited to the type of class it is and not on the type of handle it is pointing to.
+Now methods will be called solely depending on class type If function/method names are same in parent and child, child method will override parent method And even if a parent class is pointing to child instance or a child handle is pointing to parent which in turn is pointing to child instance....none of that matters because when you will call the methods it will be called solely on class types i.e., visibility of methods is limited to the type of class it is and not on the type of handle it is pointing to

 So
 For case 1,2,3: